Doocey/tyne-time-hugo/content/post/2018-05-29-letting-mikel-merino-leave-for-€15m-would-be-daylight-robbery.md

 Merino has a very bright future, and will likely be worth double the rumoured fee in years to come.
 Fifteen million would be daylight robbery.

 Of course the future of another Spaniard (no, not Joselu) - a certain Rafa Benitez - is also under constant speculation.
-It is going to be a long summer folks.
+Do you ever get the feeling it is going to be a long summer folks?

+Feel free to follow me [@KevinDoocey](https://twitter.com/kevindoocey) to vent any similar frustrations.